exadel-inc/esl/src/modules/esl-share/README.md

  - `instance` - static getter that returns shared instance of `ESLShareConfig`
  - `append` - static method that appends single button or group to current configuration
  - `set` - static method that updates the configuration with promise resolved to `ESLShareConfigInit` or promise provider function
+ - `update` - static method that updates items configuration from the list with the specified partial config
  - `buttons` - getter that returns list of all available buttons
  - `groups` - getter that returns list of all available groups
  - `get` - selects the buttons for the given list and returns their configuration